Filthy-Rich-Pups-NFT/magicedenfloorwatch/README.md

 # magicedenfloorwatch
-watch NFT listings and floor
+Watch NFT listings and floor on magic eden